-We are pleased to inform you that Evidence Updates on Surgical site infections and Depression in children and young people have now been published.
+We are pleased to inform you an Evidence Update on 'organ donation' has been published.

 Keeping patients safe when they transfer between care providers: Getting the medicines right.

 The President, Dr Frank Dunn was delighted to welcome doctors from across the Commonwealth to the College on Tuesday 22 July ahead of the opening of the Glasgow 2014 Games.

 ScotMT is running a webinar covering ST3 Recruitment to Acute Medicine and to Geriatric Medicine in Scotland 2014 on Wed 22 January at 17.30-18.30.
 Led by Dr Donald Farquhar, Dr Sue Pound and Dr Lynn McCallum, the webinar will involve a couple of current trainees too.

 Clinicians, other healthcare professionals and commissioners responsible for the delivery of high quality care for cancer patients need data that is intelligently analysed and interpreted to inform their practice.